darrarski/swiftui-simple-table/README.md

 - ✅ Displays **all columns** on iOS, even when the horizontal size class is compact.
 - ✅ Supports vertical and **horizontal** scrolling (or no scrolling at all if that's what you need).
 - ✅ Supports **"sticky" headers** (with `.simpleTableHeader()` view modifier).
-- ✅ Allows configuring column/row size: equal row heights, equal column widths, or constrained cell aspect ratio.
+- ✅ Allows configuring column/row size: equal heights, equal widths, or constrained aspect ratio.

 ## 🏛 Project structure